YM-LOU/Jinghui-Guo-Lab/_pages/about.md

 - **Optogenetic technologies**
 - **Ultrasound-based technologies**

-By exploiting properties of **light- and sound-sensitive ion channels**, we achieve spatiotemporally precise, non-invasive manipulation of cellular functions.
+By exploiting properties of **light- and mechano-sensitive ion channels**, we achieve spatiotemporally precise, non-invasive manipulation of cellular functions.
 These advances enable regulation of:

 - Neural circuit activity
 - Hormone secretion